Privacy Policy

 For this purpose, we process your name, contact details, your correspondence with Scymaris and any other personal data necessary for answering your question.

-4.2 FOR PROCESSING YOUR ORDER AND PAYMENTS AND FOR DELIVERING CUSTOMER SERVICE
+4.2 FOR PROCESSING YOUR STUDY, PAYMENTS AND FOR DELIVERING CUSTOMER SERVICE

 What does this purpose entail?

-We use your personal data to process and deliver your order, report on order status and to contact you about the transaction (for instance, where the transaction fails), as well as for providing customer services.
+We use your personal data to process your study request, report on study status and to contact you about the transaction (for instance, where the transaction fails), as well as for providing customer services.

 On what lawful basis do we process personal data?